 Behaviour and CompatibilityTop ↑

-If only two or three are purchased the subdominant fish may be bullied incessantly whereas solitary specimens can become aggressive towards similar-looking species.
+Although gregarious by nature this is a shoaling rather than schooling species which develops a distinct pecking order and therefore should always be maintained in a group of five or more individuals.
+If only two or three are purchased the subdominant fish may be bullied incessantly whereas solitary specimens may become aggressive towards similar-looking species.

 Adult females are less-brightly-coloured, tend to grow a little larger and are thicker-bodied than males, especially when gravid.